SupaSimon/yeetclub-android/README.md

 **bae** is an optional field that notifies other users who are visiting your profile who you consider to be bae, i.e. If you're a nice guy, then "being a nice guy" is bae; if you like EDM, then "Steve Aoki" is bae, etc.

-##### 3.1.3.2 groupId
+##### 3.1.3.2 currentGroup

-The **groupId** is the unique identifier assigned to a user by themself upon registration; it's essentially a shared "password" for anybody who wants to join your group.
+The **currentGroup** is a pointer to a Group assigned to a user upon registration.
+Each Group has its own additional "groupId", which is a String that acts as a shared password for the entire group.
 This idenitifier can easily be shared with users who would like to join your group upon sign up (see Settings).
-Currently, a groupId can only be used once, but there may be scope to allow users to assign themselves to multiple groupIds in the future.
-Otherwise, a followers/following system may be implemented.
-Frankly, it's up the community how this will evolve over time.
+By default, all users are assigned to a default kind of "lobby for noobs" group.
+This Pointer value can be swapped out for other saved groups from the "myGroups (Array)" column, allowing a User to jump between groups to interact with different members.

+##### 3.1.3.3 myGroups

+An Array that stores a list of Groups to which the current User belongs.
+This Array may be accessed in order to switch out the User's current Group.

-##### 3.1.3.3 isRanting
+##### 3.1.3.4 isRanting

 **isRanting** is a boolean that checks whether or not the current user is in rant mode.
 Rant mode allows the user to fire off successive yeets without having to continually press the button that lets you yeet new messages.
 Entering rant mode also notifies all group members when a user is ranting, and marks their posts in red so that the finished rant appears as a cohesive story. isRanting is by default set to false upon user registration, and is activated in various situations throughout the application where appropriate.